manvi294/prac-ml/README.md

     destinationRow = 2

-    ' Loop through each unique combination of Us lead and India lead Set usLeadArea = sourceData.Columns(usLeadColumn.Column).SpecialCells(xlCellTypeConstants).Areas
+    ' Loop through each unique combination of Us lead and India lead On Error Resume Next
-    Set indiaLeadArea = sourceData.Columns(indiaLeadColumn.Column).SpecialCells(xlCellTypeConstants).Areas
+    For Each usLeadCell In usLeadColumn.Offset(1).SpecialCells(xlCellTypeConstants)

-    For Each usLeadCell In usLeadArea.Cells
+        On Error Resume Next
-        For Each indiaLeadCell In indiaLeadArea.Cells
+        For Each indiaLeadCell In indiaLeadColumn.Offset(1).SpecialCells(xlCellTypeConstants)
             usLead = usLeadCell.Value
             indiaLead = indiaLeadCell.Value